AkhileshNS/heroku-deploy/README.md

           appdir: "" #OPTIONAL and DEFAULT - "".
 This is useful if the api you're deploying is in a subfolder
 ```

+Note.
+Thanks to [meszarosdezso](https://github.com/meszarosdezso) for adding the appdir feature

 You can if you want pass the heroku_app_name, heroku_email and buildpack through github secrets as well if you want, just make sure that atleast your heroku_api_key is passed via GitHub Secrets.

 # Using Docker